-You may WD from an Georgia Junior Golf tournament at any time prior to your tee time in the respective event.
-However, to receive a partial refund you must WD from the event (either online or by contacting our office) before the tournament cancellation deadline.
-For WDs that meet the above criteria, you will be refunded your entry fee less an administrative charge.
-The administrative fees are the following: $10 for tournament entry fees ranging from $15 to $40; $20 for tournament entry fees ranging from $45 to $120; $30 for tournament entry fees ranging from $125 to $250.
+Players may withdraw from a GSGA Junior Tour event at any time prior to their tee time in the respective event.
+However, to receive a partial refund you must WD from the event (either online or by contacting the office) before the tournament cancellation deadline.
+For WDs that meet the above criteria, you will be refunded your entry fee less a $10 processing fee.
+Please see the Registration policy or the specific tournament information page for details on the cancellation/registration deadline.

-If you need to WD from an event after the deadline stated above, you MUST do so by contacting our office or using the online registration system to inform our staff that you will not be participating in the tournament.
+If you need to withdraw from an event after the deadline stated above, you MUST do so by contacting the office.
 If we receive notification of your WD after the cancellation deadline, your entry fee will NOT be refunded.
-You may, however, register for another event and pay the associated entry fee using the online registration system if you choose to do so.
 Failure to notify our office of a WD before your tee time will result in the warning (first offense) or penalty (second offense) specified in the No Show/No Card policy listed above.

-While not guaranteed, spectator carts may be rented by spectators based on availability.
-The daily fee is determined by each individual host facility.
-Please note that requests for spectator carts may be limited or denied in some circumstances (poor weather conditions, lack of available carts at host site, etc.) and use of a cart is subject to final approval by the host facility.
+While not guaranteed at every event, spectator carts may be rented based on availability.
+The rental fee is determined by each individual host facility.
+Please note that requests for spectator carts may be limited or denied in some circumstances (poor weather conditions, lack of available carts at host facility, etc.) and use of a cart is subject to final approval by the host facility.
 All spectator carts MUST remain on the cart path.
 When helping a junior search for a golf ball, please park the cart on the path and proceed to search on foot.
 Spectators not abiding by this policy will have their spectator cart privileges removed with no refund.

-All ties for awarded (medal) positions at Summer Series events are resolved by a match of cards.
-All ties for points will be averaged except when hole-by-hole playoffs are conducted for awarded positions.
+All ties for points will be awarded at the value of position finish except when hole-by-hole playoffs are conducted for awarded positions.

 Waiting List (WL)

-Waiting Lists (WL) for each age group at each event are maintained to offer the greatest number of playing opportunities to as many juniors as possible.
-If you select an event that is full during tournament selection, you will be placed on the WL for that event.
-When a spot becomes available in your division because another player cancels or withdraws, that spot is then filled by the first player on the WL within that division.
+Waiting Lists (WL) for each division at each event are maintained to offer the greatest number of playing opportunities to as many juniors as possible.
+If you select an event that is full during tournament registration, you will be placed on the WL for that event.
+If a spot becomes available in your division because another player cancels or withdraws, the spot will be filled by the first player on the WL within that division.
 Priority on all waiting lists is determined by the date and time at which a player is added to the WL (within each division, the first player on the list is the first to fill an open spot).
-Your presence on a waiting lists communicates to our office that you would like to participate in that particular event, even if you are already scheduled to play another tournament on the same day.
+Your presence on a waiting list communicates to our office that you would like to participate in that event, even if you are already scheduled to play another tournament on the same day.

-If you are the first player on a WL for an event and a spot becomes available, you will be automatically added to the tournament (this will occur even if you are already scheduled to play another event on the same day).
-You will be contacted by our office via email if this occurs before 12:00 p.m. the day preceding the event.
-Should a spot become available after 12:00 p.m. the day before an event, we will contact you by phone before adding you to the field.
+If you are the first player on a WL for an event and a spot becomes available, you will automatically be added to the tournament field.
+You will be contacted by the office via email if this occurs before the registration deadline.
+Should a spot become available after the registration deadline, the office will contact you by phone before adding you to the field.

-Once added to the field, you must follow the directions outlined in schedule changes if you are no longer able to play.
+Once added to the field, you must follow the directions outlined in schedule changes and withdrawals if you are no longer able to play.
 Please note that normal cancellation fees do apply.
 If you are no longer interested in participating in an event for which you appear on the WL but have not been added to the field, you must remove yourself from the WL to avoid paying a cancellation fee if added.
-You may log in to your account or call the office to remove yourself from a WL.
-Please watch your schedule carefully.
+You may log in to your player’s club account or call the office to remove yourself from a WL.
+Please monitor your schedule carefully.